Is Benjamin Graham Still Relevant Today?

 In the modern world of computers, instant data, and new economic conditions, was Graham's advice now worth anything?

 To answer this question, I'm going to unpack Benjamin Graham's philosophy for you.
 Then, I'll draw some basic implications of Benjamin Graham's teachings and, finally, show you how classic Benjamin Graham styled value investing works in today's markets.
-When we're done, I'm going to show you just how well Benjamin Graham's best strategy has worked for my portfolio over the last 4 years (Hint: it's been nothing short of spectacular).
+When we're done, I'm going to show you just how well Benjamin Graham's best strategy has worked for my portfolio since 2013.
 Ready?

 5 Essential Lessons from Benjamin Graham